Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Non-degenerate Problems and Improved Convergence Rate

-The definition of a non-degenerate problem suggests that the original LP-update Algorithm~\ref{algo:LP-update} can be implemented by only recomputing the updates when necessary: \begin{enumerate} \item When at a time $t$ the rank condition on $C^*(t)$ is not satisfied, then one cannot compute the right inverse $C^+(t)$. \item When at a time $t$, the rank condition is satisfied but the stochastic trajectory has deviated too much from the optimal deterministic one, so that the suggested decision vector $\by(\bMN(t))$ in \eqref{eq:linearDef} no longer gives a feasible decision vector, i.e. is not in $\calY(\bMN(t))$. \end{enumerate} When one of these two situations occurs, the algorithm solves a new LP with initial configuration vector $\bMN(t)$ over the horizon $[t,T]$.
+The definition of a non-degenerate problem suggests that the original LP-update Algorithm~\ref{algo:LP-update} can be implemented by only recomputing an update (i.e. re-solving) when necessary: \begin{enumerate} \item When at a time $t$ the rank condition on $C^*(t)$ is not satisfied, then one cannot compute the right inverse $C^+(t)$. \item When at a time $t$, the rank condition is satisfied but the stochastic trajectory has deviated too much from the optimal deterministic trajectory, so that the suggested decision vector $\by(\bXN(t))$ in \eqref{eq:linearDef} no longer gives a feasible decision vector, i.e. is not in $\calY(\bXN(t))$. \end{enumerate} When one of these two situations occurs, the algorithm solves a new LP with initial configuration vector $\bXN(t)$ over the horizon $[t,T]$.
 This leads to the improved LP update algorithm that is described in Algorithm~\ref{algo:LP-update-improved}.

-As a side remark, It is not clear that testing $\by(t)\in\calY(\bMN(t))$ will be a sufficient condition for optimality.
-Hence Algorithm~\ref{algo:LP-update-improved} is not exactly the same as Algorithm~\ref{algo:LP-update}, even when no update occurs in Algorithm~\ref{algo:LP-update-improved}.
-However, the square-root convergence asserted in Theorem \ref{thm:LP-update-general} can also be proved for Algorithm~\ref{algo:LP-update-improved} using a very similar proof.
+It is worth noting that $\by(t)\in\calY(\bXN(t))$ is not a sufficient condition for optimality (this only holds if $\bXN(t)$ is in the neighborhood of $x^*(t)$).
+Consequently, Algorithm~\ref{algo:LP-update-improved} may not have the same output as Algorithm~\ref{algo:LP-update}, even in cases where no update is performed in Algorithm~\ref{algo:LP-update-improved}.
+Nonetheless, the square-root convergence rate established in Theorem \ref{thm:LP-update-general} is also applicable to Algorithm~\ref{algo:LP-update-improved}, as can be demonstrated using analogous reasoning.

-Also note that Algorithm~\ref{algo:LP-update-improved} makes fewer updates than Algorithm~\ref{algo:LP-update} and is therefore computationally more efficient.
-As we shall see in the proof the difference in terms of value between the two algorithms is exponentially small for non-degenerate problems.
-This is why, in the following theorem, we use $\Update$ to denote interchangeably the value of the LP-update policy defined in Algorithm~\ref{algo:LP-update} or \ref{algo:LP-update-improved}.
+Additionally, it is important to highlight that Algorithm~\ref{algo:LP-update-improved} requires fewer updates than Algorithm~\ref{algo:LP-update}, enhancing its computational efficiency, see Section \ref{subsec:computation-time-analysis} for a demonstration.
+In our forthcoming proof, we will show that the discrepancy in the outcomes of the two algorithms is exponentially small for non-degenerate problems.
+Therefore, in the subsequent theorem, we use $\Update$ to refer interchangeably to the value derived from either the LP-update policy in Algorithm~\ref{algo:LP-update} or Algorithm~\ref{algo:LP-update-improved}.